yeswehack/ywh2bugtracker/ywh2bt/README.md

 - mandatory keys:
     * url: url to your jira installation
     * login: user login to set the issue, the user must have sufficient right to push the issue on jira project.
-    * project: project name which have the issue on it.
+    * project: project slug which have the issue on it.
 - optional keys:
     * issuetype (default 'Task'): type of the issue, by default we consider 'Task', but it could have an other name (depend of jira language installation).
 - secret keys: